Midgeo Tablet

 Q. Does Midgeo Tablet raise blood pressure?

 Yes, Midgeo Tablet may cause high blood pressure when you are lying flat on your back (supine hypertension).
-This medicine should only be used by people whose low blood pressure affects their day-to-day life and in people who could not be treated successfully with other therapies.
+This medicine should only be used by people whose low blood pressure affects their day-to-day lives and in people who cannot be treated successfully with other therapies.

 Q. Does Midgeo Tablet affect heart rate?

 Midgeo Tablet may slow down the heart rate slightly.
-It should be used cautiously when using it with other medicines (beta blockers, digitalis, etc.) which can further slow down the heart rate.
-Patients should be monitored if they experience symptoms which are suggestive of slow heart rate.
+It should be used cautiously when used with other medicines (beta blockers, digitalis, etc.), which can further slow down the heart rate.
+Patients should be monitored if they experience symptoms that are suggestive of a slow heart rate.

 Q. Why can't I lie down after taking Midgeo Tablet?

-You should not lie down immediately after taking Midgeo Tablet because of the risk of supine hypertension (high blood pressure which occurs when you are lying flat on your back).
+You should not lie down immediately after taking Midgeo Tablet because of the risk of supine hypertension (high blood pressure, which occurs when you are lying flat on your back).
 Therefore, it is recommended to take the last daily dose at least 4 hours before bedtime.
-You can reduce the risk of supine hypertension occurring during the night by elevating the head.
+To lower the chance of high blood pressure while lying down at night, try keeping your head raised.

 Show More